AShekharCodes/react-native-toastified/README.md

 After installation, you can use the `CustomToast` component anywhere in your app once you setup the `CustomToastWrapper` in your main `_layout.tsx/jsx` or `App.jsx/tsx` file

 ### 1. Import the component wrapper and the component

+#### In this example, I am using both components in a single file but it can be used seperately in another file after putting the `CustomToastWrapper` component in the main file as the last child of the view.

 Import the `CustomToastWrapper` and `CustomToast` component: